 Bryan’s tumble had resulted in a torn knee ligament.
-He iced it, wore a brace, and used crutches to help him get around, yet he chose to remain in the hotel, popping painkillers and watching movies with Audra.
+He iced it, wore a brace, and used crutches to help him get around.
+But he chose to remain in the hotel, popping painkillers and watching movies with Audra.
 Due to the cloud of guilt that shrouded him, Ben hung around, too, playing cards and raiding the bar in their suite and in his own, discovering new concoctions for Kahlua and whiskey and vodka and Coke until his stomach and head pulsated.

 Concentrating on the cards in his hand, Ben shrugged.
 He didn’t have shit to play, and he’d already lost close to two hundred bucks.

-Ben looked at him and chuckled.
+Ben looked at him over his cards and chuckled.

 “What’s so funny?”
 Bryan demanded.

 “Because you’ve been here.
 Acting pathetic.
 Getting shit-faced drunk.”

 Did he appear so desperate?
 Maybe.
 Probably.
 But at that point, Bryan was hardly an expert on the subject; Ben knew for a fact that due to Audra’s pregnancy and her undulating hormones, she hardly let him touch her.
 He was projecting his own sexual frustrations onto Ben.